Davidosky007/News-Week-Clone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
 - Thanks to Colorzilla by making designing easier
 - Thanks to stand-up team for raising issues and giving constructive critics out
 - Thanks to image downloader